handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

       ],
     });
     ```

-3. In the object that represents your required column, add your column options.
+3. In the object that represents your required column, add your column options.<br>
+   For example, to make each cell of the third column read-only, and assign a `read-only-background` class to them:
     ```js
     const hot = new Handsontable(container, {
       columns: [
         {},
         {},
-        // column options, applied to each cell of the third column {
+        // column options, apply to each cell of the third column {
           readOnly: true,
           className: 'read-only-background'